C2Talon/c2t_kol_scripts/README.md

 If `import`ed into a script, the following function can be used to update the property.
 Returns `true` if the property was updated properly (but not necessarily changed), which doubles as meaning an item can be taken now.
 * `boolean c2t_coldMedicineTracker()`

+## c2t_fixHomemadeRobot

+Attempts to fix the [homemade robot](https://kol.coldfront.net/thekolwiki/index.php/Homemade_Robot)'s tracking preference by comparing the weight Kolmafia thinks it is with the actual value from the API.
+Only works if the tracking preference is zero and the homemade robot is fully upgraded.

 ## c2t_harvest_battery